It is especially difficult to become pack leader to an aggressive dog because we will naturally fear our dog’s aggression.

 Pack Leader Tip 1

-Cesar Milan, The Dog Whisperer always emphasizes the importance of projecting calm and assertive energy, especially when interacting with an aggressive dog.
-If we interact with a dog using nervous, submissive, fearful, or otherwise weak (non-assertive) energy, the dog may react to that, and start showing aggression.
+Cesar Milan, The Dog Whisperer always emphasizes the importance of projecting calm energy, especially when interacting with an aggressive dog.
+If we interact with a dog using nervous, submissive, fearful, or otherwise unbalanced energy, the dog may pick up on that, get stressed himself, and behave badly or start showing aggression.

-Some techniques that helped me remain calm and assertive include:
+Some techniques that helped me remain calm include:

 - Taking deep breaths and focusing on breathing to remain calm.